turgu1/esp32-scheme-vm/README.md

 3. Third priorities

-  * cell seperation of flags and pointers to get pointer alignment on 16 and 32 bits adress boundaries
+  * cell separation of flags and pointers to get pointer alignment on 16 and 32 bits address boundaries

 ## Todo for the compiler